-Pixar borrows their technique from the world of improvisational comedy.
-If you ever take an improv class, you’ll learn that the first rule is to always say “Yes, and.”
+Pixar borrows its technique from the world of improvisational comedy.
+If you ever take an improv class, you’ll learn that the first rule is to always say “yes, and.”
 You’re always supposed to be building off of your fellow actors, and never telling them no. Even if you disagree, you’re always building.

 The beauty of plussing is that it doesn't blunt the constructive criticism.
 It allows someone to hear what's going wrong.
 But the plus gives them an opportunity to improve it.
 Plussing is not just tearing people down.
 Instead, it sends a subtle message.
-It's says, “I care so much about the project and about you and about getting this right that I can't not point out his flaw that I see…but I'm also going to try my hardest to help you.”
+It says, “I care so much about the project and about you and about getting this right that I can't not point out this flaw that I see … but I'm also going to try my hardest to help you.”